-World. df_graph is the directed dataflow graph for your scenarios.
+World.df_graph is the directed dataflow graph for your scenarios.
 It contains a node for every simulator that you started.
 The simulator ID is used to label the nodes.
 If you established a data-flow between two simulators (by connecting at least two of their entities), a directed edge between two nodes is inserted.
-The edges contain the async_requests flag (see integrate-control-strategies) and a list of the data-flows.
+The edges contain a list of the data-flows as well as the async_requests, time_shifted, and weak flags (see How to achieve cyclic data-flows) and the trigger and pred_waiting flags.